Train GraphicClick on the map to explore geographics

 « Reply #1 on: January 19, 2017, 15:42:26 »

 Quite possibly with all the electrification delays.
 Possibly longer.
-I wouldn't rely any more in finding the most up to date position for the SLC (Service Level Commitment) on the web, frankly.
+I wouldn't rely any more in finding the most up to date position for the SLC (Service Level Commitment, or possibly SLC Rail (a consultancy firm), depending on context) on the web, frankly.

 Logged